ayvacs/ayvacs.github.io/docs/blog/luau-gradients.md

 end
 ```

-This isn't a traditional "class", just a table containing functions, and this is one of the great things about Luau: you can build extremely lightweight, ergonomic APIs that run exactly like classes but are, at their core, literally just tables with methods attached.
+This isn't a traditional "class", just a table containing functions, and this is one of the great things about Luau: you can build extremely lightweight, ergonomic APIs that run exactly like classes but are, at their core, just tables!

-This gradient object offers everything classes could, like:
+This table (which I refer to as a **GradientObject**) offers everything classes could, like:

 ```lua
 local colour = gradient:at(3)